-All first time freshmen are required to attend New Student Orientation, where they receive mandatory academic advisement.
+All first time freshmen must receive academic advisement prior to registration for their first semester.
+This requirement shall be satisfied by attending New Student Orientation.
 First-time freshmen who do not register for a New Student Orientation session prior to the published deadline risk losing their fall admission.
+Visit fullerton. edu/orientation for more information.

-All incoming transfer students must complete a student orientation session prior to registration for their second semester.
+All incoming transfer students must complete a student orientation session prior to registration for their first semester.
 This requirement shall be satisfied by attending Transfer Student Orientation or by completing the Online Transfer Overview.
 This requirement is in addition to any college or departmental mandatory advising.
-Visit www.fullerton.edu/orientation for more information.
+Visit fullerton.edu/orientation for more information.

-CHOOSING GENERAL EDUCATION COURSES AND ELECTIVES
+THE PURPOSE OF GENERAL EDUCATION COURSES